openstack-archive/infra-manual/doc/source/developers.rst

 It's important to understand how Gerrit handles changes and patch sets.
-Gerrit combines the Change-Id in the commit message, the project, and the target branch to uniquely identify a change.
+Gerrit combines the Change-Id in the commit message, the repository, and the target branch to uniquely identify a change.

 A new patch set is determined by any modification in the commit hash.
 When a change is initially pushed up it only has one patch